LMacchi/facts/Readme.md

 ## Useful Facts

-- gateway: displays the default gateway.
+- default_gateway: displays the default gateway.
 Only Linux.